T

 Packing highlights

-• A light scarf or shawl for visiting religious sites.
+• Scarf or shawl for sun protection and visiting religious sites

 Save your Jaipur trip